TWBug/GoldCardHenge/content/application/_index.en.md

 Upload Document
 {{< /teaser >}}

 * Please upload a color copy of your passport, and a color photo of you according to the specifications on this page.
 * Use the Automatic photo cropping tool if you are unsure.
 * Attach relevant supporting documents.
-Documents need to correspond to the requirements based on the qualification the applicant chooses to apply through.
+Documents need to correspond to the requirements based on the qualification you choose to apply through.
 * If the provided documents are neither in English nor Chinese, please attach a translation to English or Chinese.
-* If the applicant's documents are issued by the following countries/regions, additional verification is needed.
+If your documents are issued by the following countries/regions, additional verification is needed:

-  * Documents issued in the Mainland area have to be attested and examined by[ the institutions instituted or appointed by the Executive Yuan, or non-governmental organizations](https://ws.mac.gov.tw/001/Upload/OldWeb/www.mac.gov.tw/ct5bfa.html?xItem=110586&ctNode=5946&mp=3) entrusted by the Executive Yuan (Strait Exchange Foundation) following the rule in Article 7 of "Act Governing Relations between Peoples of the Taiwan Area and the Mainland Area."
+* * Documents issued in the Mainland area have to be attested and examined by[ the institutions instituted or appointed by the Executive Yuan, or non-governmental organizations](https://ws.mac.gov.tw/001/Upload/OldWeb/www.mac.gov.tw/ct5bfa.html?xItem=110586&ctNode=5946&mp=3) entrusted by the Executive Yuan (Strait Exchange Foundation) following the rule in Article 7 of "Act Governing Relations between Peoples of the Taiwan Area and the Mainland Area."
   * An overseas ROC representative office must verify documents from the following countries/regions: Afghanistan, Algeria, Bengal, Bhutan, Myanmar, Cambodia, Cameroon, Cuba, Ghana, Iran, Iraq, Laos, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, Sri Lanka, Syria, Philippines, Thailand, Vietnam, Malaysia, and Indonesia.

 {{< base >}}